j9t/little-books/manuscript/html-css-coding-guidelines.md

 #### Remove Trailing Whitespace

-Trailing whitespace is unnecessary, as it can complicate diffs.
+Trailing whitespace is unnecessary, and can complicate diffs.

 Incorrect: